Old Dan Tucker: Popularity

 Emmett repeated this story in the May 19, 1877, New York Clipper, although other details changed.
 The press began to refer to Emmett as "Ole Dan Tucker," and Emmett eventually adopted the nickname.
 The Virginia Minstrels sometimes went by "Ole Dan Tucker and Co."
 They were called "Old Dan Tucker & Co.," either by themselves or by the press, as early as February 16, 1843.

 The song's disdain for the customs of the upper classes hit a chord with working class audiences.
 On January 28, 1843, The New York Sporting Whip reported that the song had been adopted by a Philadelphia, Pennsylvania, street gang called the Hallow Guards.
 As their leader, Stovepipe Bill, led them against a military raid, he sang the verses followed by the gang singing the chorus.
 Two years later, The Knickerbocker remarked, "At this present moment, a certain ubiquitous person seems to be in the way of the whole people of these United States simultaneously."
 Nathanson claimed that "Old Dan Tucker" had "been sung, perhaps, oftener than any melody ever written."

 In 1871, 28 years after its first published edition, Board and Trade listed editions of "Old Dan Tucker" in print from seven different publishers.
 The song had by default fallen into the public domain.
 In later decades, "Old Dan Tucker" became a standard of bluegrass and country music, with recordings by such artists as Fiddlin' John Carson, Uncle Dave Macon, Pete Seeger, and Gid Tanner and his Skillet Lickers.

+The song regained some resurgence in Michael Landon's television adaptation of "Little House On The Prairie," based on Laura Ingalls Wilder's semi-autobiographical book series.
+The character of Isaiah Edwards, played by Victor French, was frequently heard singing or whistling "Old Dan Tucker" in multiple episodes of the show.